-(viii).
+(ix).
 A wastewater Pump Station training program to address the methods, procedures, and techniques required to perform the duties and tasks necessary for the effective management, operations and maintenance of Miami-Dade's Pump Stations.
 Training required for employees may vary depending on their roles; however, Pump Station training shall include, for example, an explanation of the importance of effective Pump Stations management, operations and maintenance; and training in Pump Stations equipment operation, inspection, maintenance and repairs.
 The training program shall be generally consistent with the following publications: Operations and Maintenance of Wastewater Collection Systems, a Field Study Training Program, Volume I, Sixth Edition, and Volume II, Seventh Edition, prepared by the Office of Water Programs at California State University; and Operations of Wastewater Treatment Plant, a Field Study Training Program, Volumes I and II, Seventh Edition, prepared by the Office of Water Programs at California State University.

-(h).
-Force Main Operations, Preventative Maintenance and

-Assessment/Rehabilitation Program.

-(i).
-Within twenty (20) Months after the Effective Date of this Consent Decree, Miami-Dade shall submit to EPA and FDEP for review and comment a Force Main Operations, Preventative Maintenance and Assessment/Rehabilitation Program to facilitate proper operations and maintenance activities associated with Force Mains within the WCTS.
-At a minimum, the Force Main Operations, Preventative Maintenance and Assessment/Rehabilitation Program shall include the following:
+- (h).
+Force Main Operations, Preventative Maintenance and Assessment/Rehabilitation Program. - (i).
+Within twenty (20) Months after the Effective Date of this Consent proper operations and maintenance activities associated with Force Mains within the WCTS.
+At a minimum, the Force Main Operations, Preventative Maintenance and